 Barbara is the author of A Slow Curve as well as seven collections of poetry and three novels.
 Her most recent books are a collection of poetry and prose, Cities and Memory; a novel, Thirty Miles to Rosebud; a collection of object-sonnets, My Autobiography; and a book of interviews, Looking Up Harryette Mullen.
 Forthcoming is A Swift Passage.
 Barbara grew up in Detroit and has lived in New York City since 1983.
 She teaches for writers.com as well as Naropa University and Long Island University in Brooklyn, where she is Professor Emerita.

-Jack is the author of Cold Instant, among many other books.
+Jack is the author of Cold Instant and Burst Fivey and The Egg-Droppers, among many other books.
 He was born in Chicago in 1931 and grew up in nearby Western Springs, where he spent much of his boyhood walking in the woods and birdwatching.
 After graduating from the Forestry School at Colorado A&M College, Jack joined the US Air Force and wrote his first poems in Tripoli, Libya.
 He lived in Germany a Zeitlang, then returned stateside and worked in factories for twenty years.
 Jack is currently adjunct professor at Naropa University in Boulder, Colorado, and has worked extensively with schoolchildren for over four decades.
 He is the author of over twenty-five books and chapbooks as well as editor (with commentaries) of three books of writings by children and has twice been awarded the National Endowment for the Arts Fellowship, in part for his experimental nature writings.
 He has four grown children and is married to the writer Jennifer Heath.

 Born and raised in the cotton fields of L.A.
 (Lower Arkansas), Brad went to college in the Ozark Mountains and spent several years working as a crime, politics, and business journalist in the South.
 In 2008 he moved to Stillwater, Oklahoma, to obtain his MFA in creative writing from Oklahoma State University.
 His short stories have appeared in various magazines both online and print, and one of his stories won Runner-Up in the 2010 Indiana Review Fiction Prize Contest.
 In 2009, Brad participated in the Canadian-based International 3-Day Novel Contest, and wrote bruisers in a Motel 6 over the Labor Day weekend.
 He currently lives in Stillwater.
 Chat with him at firstname.lastname@example.org.